ElleAshby/ReadMe/README.md

 **Movement and dance.**

 These two communities share similar themes and challenges.
 Like the use of open source, dance can be seen as exclusive and inaccessable.
 Choreography acts as a key to decode movements and sequences.
+It also takes the form of graphic notation with movement being translated into a code like format(short hand).
+Behind every routine, the sequence of actions can be broken down into subsequent parts.